Counselling and Psychotherapy

 I hold an understanding that during the first months of parenthood time is luxury that is often unpredictable.
 I can offer flexibility around my usual weekly scheduling to accommodate this including a hybrid of in-person and online work based on your needs.

 Although I always suggest therapy be a time when you can find a private space for your own processing, I know this is not always possible with a small baby.
-During the first six months of parenthood it is no problem to have your baby present during online sessions.
+During the first four months of parenthood it is no problem to have your baby present during online sessions.